ask in detail

 ********Unit 2/module 2 :- Indian philosophical systems**********

 Point 2.1.
-Theist systems : (Sankhya, Yoga, Vaisheshika, Nyaya, Purva nd Uttar Meemansa ) Nature, Concept and Literature
+Theist systems : (Sankhya, Yoga, Vaisheshika, Nyaya, Purva meemansa and Uttar Meemansa ) Nature, Concept and Literature

 The meaning of darśana, more relevant to our discussion here, is a specific system of ideas used to perceive reality: that is, a perspective or worldview.The ṣaḍ darśanas, according to this categorization, are Sāṃkhya, Yoga, Nyāya, Vaiśeṣika, Mīmāṃsā (Pūrva Mīmāṃsā), and Vedānta (Uttara Mīmāṃsā).